each (:E) / peach

 args … are the required parameters of func.

-X / Y can be scalar/vector/matrix/table.
+X / Y can be pair/vector/matrix/table/dictionary.
+X and Y must have the same dimensions.

 Details

 The difference between func(X) and func :E X is that the former treats X as the one input variable while the later takes each element in X as an input variable.
-We should avoid using “:E” if we can find corresponding vector functions since element-wise operations are very slow with a large number of elements.
+If func is a vector function, avoid using “:E” since element-wise operations are very slow with a large number of elements.

 Examples